-- Group Presentation Accompanying Documents and Visual Aids must be submitted via CI Learn at least one hour before your group's scheduled presentation - All "Asynchronous Pass" Group Case Studies must be received via email by 11:59pm on Monday, May 8th - All late News Analysis Assignments must be received via CI Learn by 11:59pm on Friday, May 12th - Group Peer Assessment must be received via CI Learn by 11:59pm on Saturday, May 20th - Extra Credit assignments must be received via CI Learn by 11:59pm on Monday, May 22nd ^{}We will be meeting during the final examination period for the remaining group presentations.
-This will take place from 8:30am-10:00am on Thursday, May 18th
+- Group Presentation Accompanying Documents and Visual Aids must be submitted via CI Learn at least one hour before your group's scheduled presentation - All "Asynchronous Pass" Group Case Studies must be received via email by 11:59pm on Monday, Dec 2nd - All late News Analysis Assignments must be received via CI Learn by 11:59pm on Friday, Dec 6th - Group Peer Assessment must be received via CI Learn by 11:59pm on Friday, Dec 13th - Extra Credit assignments must be received via CI Learn by 11:59pm on Friday, Dec 13th ^{}We will be meeting during the final examination period for the remaining group presentations.
+This will take place from 8:30am-10:00am on Thursday, December 12th.
+Attendance at this meeting is required, even if your group has already presented.